techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 }
 ```

 In this example, a task named "Review security practices presentation" is created and assigned to a user named Adele Vance (user ID 44ee44ee-ff55-aa66-bb77-88cc88cc88cc) in the Planner app in Teams.
-The task is powered by the YouTube app in Teams.
+The task is integrated with the YouTube app in Teams.

 **Request**